mjhea0/django-interactive-charts-post/README.md

 Before creating any charts, we need some data to work with.
 I've created a simple command we can use to populate the database.

 Create a new folder in "shop" called "management", and then inside that folder create another folder called "commands".
-Inside of the "commands" folder create a new file called *populate_db.py*.
+Within the "commands" folder, create a new file called *populate_db.py*.

 ```sh
 management